nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 @nospell ; for defining regions that should NOT be spellchecked
 ```

+The main types of nodes which are spell checked are:
+- Comments
+- Strings; where it makes sense.
+Strings that have interpolation or are typically used for non text purposes are not spell checked (e.g. bash).

 #### Priority

 Captures can be assigned a priority to control precedence of highlights via the